Scouting for Weeds

 Scout for weed species that are known to have herbicide resistance, especially if they have been sighted in your area or county.
-Click here for a current list of herbicide resistant weeds in your state and check out our interactive United States map of resistant pigweeds (coming soon).
+Check out our interactive United States map of resistant pigweeds (coming soon).
 Failure of an herbicide application to control a weed does not necessarily mean it’s herbicide-resistant.
 While genetic resistance must be confirmed through laboratory testing, these signs can be evidence of potential resistance:

 - Spreading area of a single weed species